Bharath2/Minimal-GRPO/README.md

 ## Overview
-This project implements a minimal and hackable pipeline for fine-tuning language models using GRPO strategy introduced by [DeepSeekMath](https://arxiv.org/abs/2402.03300).
+This project implements a simple and customizable pipeline for fine-tuning language models using GRPO strategy introduced by [DeepSeekMath](https://arxiv.org/abs/2402.03300).
 This approach utilizes group-based relative advantage estimates to guide the optimization.
 The training data comprises synthetic math expressions and their solutions.
 The framework is flexible and can be extended to other tasks.

 ## Requirements
 pytorch **·** transformers **·** peft **·** flash-attn **·** pyyaml **·** tensorboard